ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 ### 1.3.7 TCGA
 **Introduction**
-The Cancer Genome Atlas (TCGA) is a public funded project that aims to catalogue and discover major cancer-causing genomic alterations to create a comprehensive “atlas” of cancer genomic profiles.
+The Cancer Genome Atlas (TCGA) is a publicly funded project that aims to catalog and discover major cancer-causing genomic alterations to create a comprehensive “atlas” of cancer genomic profiles.
 TCGA molecularly characterized over 20,000 primary cancer and matched normal samples spanning [33 cancer types](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga/studied-cancers); generated over 2.5 petabytes of genomic, epigenomic, transcriptomic, and proteomic data.

-TCGA is corner stone in cancer biology.
-It has enabled deeper understanding of cancer at molecular levels, helped research in science and technology  that had fasten the pace of drug discovery helped patients at the clinic in real time.
-TCGA has been influential in R&D processes of many immuno-therapeutics.
+TCGA is cornerstone in cancer biology.
+It has enabled a deeper understanding of cancer at molecular levels, helped research in science and technology  that has fastened the pace of drug discovery helped patients at the clinic in real-time.
+TCGA has been influential in the R&D processes of many immuno-therapeutics.

 **Types of Omics Datasets**
 - Transcriptomics (mRNA,miRNA)